 They also form the basis for assessment, which is set out clearly in the Framing Paper.
-If you want to find out more about this and training that we offer around assessment and moderation, click here.
 For those of you using Back to Front Maths, make sure to check out the Assessment Bank which has criteria sheets, information on when and how to assess and even moderation tasks to ensure consistency across your school.

 Here’s a quote from ACARA to help explain the focus on proficiency strands in the Australian Curriculum: